 (For the full overview of Campbell Institute’s Guide to Leading Indicators, click here)

 It must be noted that while leading indicators have a proactive approach, they also exhibit some limitations if not used in the correct application.
 Open Alberta outlines some of these limitations which include:

 - Look for leading indicators that serve to identify trends instead of providing instantaneous, one-off measures

 - If leading indicators are a new addition to your workplace health & safety program, focus on a few key measures as introducing too many can detract from the focus or value

 - Be wary of the logistics involved in collecting the information required to formulate leading indicators.
 If the costs are too high or it’s too time-consuming, it’s less likely to happen.
-Thankfully, a system like Skytrust can help automate this process so graphs are populated and updated as the relevant data is recorded.
+Thankfully, a system like Skytrust EHS software for manufacturing can help automate this process so graphs are populated and updated as the relevant data is recorded.

 Skytrust makes tracking lagging and leading indicators for your business EASY

 Skytrust WHS platform & OHS management system provides for an automated way of tracking over 40 leading and lagging KPIs to help improve the management of your workplace safety program.
 Easy to read graphs allow for a clear overview of your business’ operations and reports can be extracted with a click of a button to have it ready for the next management meeting.
 Having the relevant metrics and data in front of your face daily can ensure your workplace is staying compliant and is constantly looking at ways to improve your safety & wellbeing program.
 You can’t improve what you can’t see and with Skytrust problematic issues are at the forefront so you can make well informed and data-driven decisions.